MariiaSkybaIntel/Space-flight-mini-game/README.md

-// Third person Space Flight mini-game
+// THIRD PERSON SPACE FLIGHT MINI-GAME

-// The code for this game is written in Processing language (Java Mode).
+// The code for this game is written in Processing language (Java Mode);

-// Copy the code into a new Processing sketch and save it in a folder with the same name.
+// Copy the code into a new Processing sketch and save it in a folder with the same name;

-// Create a new folder called "Data" inside the main sketch folder.
+// Create a new folder called "Data" inside the main sketch folder;

-// Download and store all the attached files into "Data" folder for the game to work correctly.
+// Download and store all the attached files into "Data" folder for the game to work correctly;

+// DKThievery.vlw font has to be installed;

-// Minim lirary has to be installed in Processing to play audio files.
+// Minim lirary has to be installed in Processing to play audio files;

 // CREDITS AND USED RESOURCES: